KnpLabs/KnpLastTweetsBundle/README.markdown

 # KnpLastTweetsBundles

+## Warning

-## Warning, the bundle is working only with OAuth driver because if [twitter api v.1 retirement](https://dev.twitter.com/blog/api-v1-is-retired)
+the bundle is working only with OAuth driver because of [twitter api v.1 retirement](https://dev.twitter.com/blog/api-v1-is-retired) old users needs update ``abraham/twitteroauth`` using ``composer update abraham/twitteroauth``

 This Symfony2 bundle will allow you to easily add a visual widget with the last tweets of the Twitter users to your page.